COVID Secure - Jackdaws

 What will happen about my Accommodation or B&B booking?

-To begin with, accommodation will only be arranged in chain hotels and B&B’s that have completed a risk assessment to our satisfaction.
+Accommodation will be arranged in B&B’s that have completed a risk assessment to our satisfaction, some Jackdaws Host rooms are also available now.
 You can also choose to book your own.
 All rooms will be ensuite or have sole use of a bathroom.
 Please bear in mind that sharing cars with other participants may carry extra risk.

 Do I need to wear a face mask?

 What’s going to happen at meal times?

 For as long as social distancing is advised, meals will NOT be served at communal tables as usual.
 You will collect your lunch and your dinner, on a tray with everything required on it, from a collection table in the dining room, one person at a time.
 You can then eat it at your table in the studio, or in the garden if the weather is suitable.

 Breakfast will not be provided at Jackdaws.